freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-strand-sort.md

 ## Description
 <section id='description'>
-  <p>Write a function to sort an array using the <a href="https://en.wikipedia.org/wiki/Strand sort">Strand sort</a>.
-The
-    function should return the sorted array.</p>
+Write a function to sort an array using the <a href="https://en.wikipedia.org/wiki/Strand sort">Strand sort</a>.
+The function should return the sorted array.
-  <p>This is a way of sorting numbers by extracting shorter sequences of already sorted numbers from an unsorted list.</p>
+This is a way of sorting numbers by extracting shorter sequences of already sorted numbers from an unsorted list.
 </section>

 ## Instructions